Double click to insert body text here ...

 Photo credit Derek Foxton and Gordon Taylor

 Simon Harper is a freelance singer, conductor and teacher.
-He is a Tenor Lay Clerk in Hereford Cathedral Choir, with which he has sung in live broadcasts on BBC 1 and BCC Radio 3, and twice toured the USA.
-Simon also gives vocal and instrumental tuition privately and in schools across Herefordshire and Worcestershire.
+He is a Tenor Lay Clerk in Hereford Cathedral Choir, with whom he has sung in live broadcasts on BBC 1 and BCC Radio 3, twice toured the USA and recently sang in a concert at the Sistine Chapel, and for a Papal Mass in St Peter's Square.
+Simon also gives vocal and instrumental tuition privately and in schools and colleges across Herefordshire and Worcestershire.